Solar Cycle Observations: Active Regions (ARs)

 \subsection{Hale's Law}

 \citet{hale:1908} realized that magnetic fields were the cause of sunspots after observing the Zeeman splitting of a spectral line from the light originating in a sunspot.
-He also noted that sunspots appeared in pairs of positive and negative magnetic polarity and that the leading polarity in each hemisphere changes from one sunspot cycle to the next.
+He also noted that sunspots appeared in pairs of positive and negative magnetic polarity and that the leading polarity (with respect to rotation) in each hemisphere changes from one sunspot cycle to the next.
 This is known as Hale's polarity law, see Figure~\ref{fig:hale}.
 While Hale's law is straightforward, it has profound implications for the solar dynamo.
-It implies that the large-scale organization of the magnetic field in the interior is mostly toroidal (East-West) in orientation and oppositely directly across the equator.
-The sunspot group that makes up a bipolar magnetic region is known as an AR (AR).
-ARs adhere to Hale's law $\sim$92-95\% of the time \citep{wang:1989, mcclintock:2014, Li:2018, munoz-jaramillo:2021}.
+It implies that the large-scale organization of the magnetic field in the interior is mostly toroidal (East-West) in orientation and oppositely directed on either side of the equator.
+ARs adhere to Hale's law $\sim$92-95\,\% of the time \citep{wang:1989, mcclintock:2014, Li:2018, munoz-jaramillo:2021}.